 Fact: The average listing agent commission is 3% of the total sale price of your home.
 That can mean thousands of dollars in fees for the average home seller.
 Missing a step, being late on filing one inspection or another, can easily happen to a busy Real Estate Entrepreneur who does everything themselves.
 Also, let’s face it; administrative busy-work is not a strong suit for most Real Estate Agents.

-A MyOutDesk Virtual assistant can give you the leverage you need to focus on the revenue productive activities to grow your business!
+A MyOutDesk Virtual assistant can give you the leverage you need to focus on the revenue-producing activities to grow your business!
 Book a Double My Business Strategy Session today to find out how.

 A Real Estate Transaction Coordinator is a real estate professional who manages all the paperwork and deadlines involved in a real estate transaction.
-They are trained in every step of the selling process and are tasked with monitoring progress from the time the seller accepts an offer through the steps involved in close of escrow.
-One great thing about this role is that due to the fact that it is highly administrative, your Transaction Coordinator does not even have to be in the office with you!
-You can have a Virtual Assistant take over this responsibility quite easily.
+They are trained in every step of the selling process and are tasked with monitoring progress from when the seller accepts an offer through the steps involved in the close of escrow.
+One great thing about this role is that your Transaction Coordinator does not even have to be in the office with you!
+Instead, you can have a Virtual Assistant take over this responsibility quite easily.

 A basic list of what a Real Estate Transaction Coordinator can accomplish for you: